Xalecc/VAL-PAL-RunDown/README.md

 ---

 ### *serverCount
-Neat add-on that outputs the amount of servers VAL_PAL is serving!
+Neat command that outputs the amount of servers VAL-PAL is serving!

 ![Screenshot 2021-03-11 153852](https://user-images.githubusercontent.com/76600155/110869984-6fea8f80-8280-11eb-9a2c-8bcc3cbb1356.png)